guerindylan555-boop/MVPvintedboost/README.md

 - Description prompts are built server-side from the uploaded image and provided metadata (gender, brand, model, size, condition)
 - Multiple poses: the frontend fires one parallel `/edit` request per pose (up to 4)

+### Two-step sequential flow (new)
+- Optional flow selectable in the options drawer (Classic | Sequential | Both).
+- Sequential runs two model calls per pose:
+  1) Wear garment on person (garment + person only)
+  2) Place person-with-garment into the mirror scene (env image or textual env)
+- In Both mode, Classic results use the pose name (e.g., "Face"), and Sequential results use a suffixed pose name "Face (seq)" so both variants show up in the listing for easy A/B comparison.

 Prompt rules (Mirror Selfie for Vinted)
 - Always a mirror selfie, amateur smartphone look
 - Black iPhone 16 Pro held in front of the face (occluding it with correct reflection) while keeping the garment clearly visible